nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I - For the Beginner/Chapter 13 - Filters Using Regular Expressions - grep And sed.markdown

 5. The command line would print the string `foo` on standard output if the file _foo_ contains a tab character.

-6. Use the following command line:

-    ```grep "`date +"%d/%m"`" emp.lst | cut -d "|" -f2```
+6. Use the following command-line: `grep "`date +"%d/%m"`" emp.lst | cut -d "|" -f2`

-7.  (i) The former expression matches a numric string containing the digits 0 to 9, with the string of length zero or more.
+7. 1.
+The former expression matches a numric string containing the digits 0 to 9, with the string of length zero or more.

         The latter matches a numeric string while ensuring that the string contains at least one digit.

         So, the former expression can match zero length numeric strings while the latter matches the string consisting of at least one digit.

-    (ii) The former matches a single character at the beginning of a line which could be anything but the caret (`^`) character.
+    2. The former matches a single character at the beginning of a line which could be anything but the caret (`^`) character.

         The latter matches the presence of the string `^^` at the beginning of a line.

 8. The first command line matches all the lines in the file foo, that has, as its first character, anything other than small case alphabet.